Tuition & Other Costs for Current Undergraduates

 George Fox students receive one of the top values among private universities in the Northwest, according to Money magazine.
 The publication ranked George Fox as the top Christian college in Oregon in its “Best Colleges for your Money” issue, based on “educational quality, affordability, and career outcomes.”
 Likewise, Washington Monthly placed the school ahead of all other Christian universities in the Northwest in its “Best Bang for the Buck” rankings, which, in part, took into account student loan default and graduation rates.

-Annual tuition for full-time undergraduate students is $33,370.
+Tuition at George Fox University is $33,370 for full-time undergraduate students.
 The average annual financial aid package for traditional incoming freshman students is $24,163.
 See below for a detailed breakdown of all costs and fees.

 Average Financial Aid Package